YdoUcare-qm/MaskedBERT/README.md

    # Convert token IDs back to words
    predicted_tokens = [tokenizer.decode([token]) for token in top_k_tokens]
    print(f"Top {top_k} predictions for the masked word: {predicted_tokens}")
+## Refer the Notebooks Section for understanding Training workflows and trying out the model on colab